wxyhly-en/wxyhly-en.github.io/source/_posts/newton4.md

 ---
-title: "Four-Dimensional World (Part 6): Newtonian Mechanics"
+title: "4D World (VI): Newtonian Mechanics"
 tags:
-  - four-dimensional
+  - 4D
   - physics
   - series
   - javascript
-categories: Four-Dimensional World Series
+categories: 4D World Series
+index_img: /img/newtonf005.jpg
 date: 2020-03-11 16:10:48
+excerpt: This series has been imagining a fictional 4D world.
+No matter how we describe its appearance in words, a world lacking physics is static and non-interactive.
+So today we'll study Newtonian mechanics in this world.
 ---

 This series has been imagining a fictional four-dimensional world.
 No matter how we describe its appearance in words, a world lacking physics is static and non-interactive.
 So today we'll study Newtonian mechanics in this world.
 The construction philosophy of this world is to be as close as possible to our real world, differing only in dimensions, so we can simply copy all the theories from the 3D world.
 Following 3D game physics engines, we can also write a 4D physics engine.
 For example, Marc ten Bosch's [4D Toys](https://4dtoys.com/) is quite good, but the game only allows fixed movement of cross-sections (2024 update: it seems the author later added rotation functionality), and you can't customize scenes, so I reinvented the wheel and wrote my own.